ildar-shaimordanov/git-markdown-toc/README.md

 - **-t** _TITLE_, **--title**=_TITLE_

     Specify the title for the TOC.
-If it is not specified or it's empty value, the default value `Table of Content` is assumed.
+If `TITLE` is not specified or it's empty value, the default value `Table of Content` is assumed.

 - **-l** _LEVEL_, **--level**=_LEVEL_